 It would feel remiss putting together a list like this and not including Grand Central Oyster Bar.
-They’ve unfortunately been temporarily closed since the pandemic, though they have kept their social media very active over the months, and I, for one, am optimistic for their return.
-It would be worth Googling if they’re open if you are in the mood for the best quality variety of raw oysters, raw clams, or clam chowder.
+They’ve reopened this year after a long time away due to the COVID 19 pandemic.
+If you are in the mood for the best quality variety of raw oysters, raw clams, or clam chowder, this this is the place to go.
 They occupy a huge space inside Grand Central Station, and this place is absolutely iconic old New York.
-If they’re still closed, or you want to try something a bit different or in another part of the city, don’t worry; we’ve got you covered with a number of other choices too.
+Their raw bar is to die for, but their real claim to fame is their seafood towers, which come with a variety of options you’ll love.

 The Mermaid Inn

 The Mermaid Inn is the other all-around great go-to for straight-up American-style seafood.
 They’ve expanded their Upper West Side location so they can now accommodate a pretty good amount of people, though it would be wise to make a quick reservation before heading over.
-Their website says they plan to reopen their Chelsea location and their McDougal Oyster Bar soon, though no concrete date has yet been announced.
 They have a brunch menu and a dinner menu, and if you like seafood, both menus have something for everyone.
 They have excellent, fresh oysters and a delicious lobster roll any time of day.
 Their dinner menu has wood-fired seafood, raw, and everything in between.
 Their brunch menu has the raw bar, nice typical brunch offerings, in addition to some seafood sandwiches and tacos.
 Whether day or night, they’ve got a wonderful assortment of wines or cocktails, and if you’re around during their happy hour between 4:30 and 6:30pm, they’ve got that too.

 Jeffrey’s Grocery in the West Village is fairly small and intimate, but very happening and well worth the visit.
 They’ve got the raw bar, the brunch (Sat/Sun), the lunch (Mon-Fri), the salads, and the dinner, but they also have various smoked fish on their brunch menu of sandwiches, salads, and raw bar, and fun snacks like green gazpacho or deviled eggs.
 They have a nice wine list, including skin contact wines, in addition to some craft beers and creative cocktails.
 Because this place is a bit small, reservations are recommended, though they’re pretty easy to get.
-Proof of vaccination is required just for indoor dining, as their team is fully vaxxed and rolling maskless, though you can also sit outside regardless of your vaccination situation.
+They have a beautiful outdoor seating area too if you want to enjoy your seafood outside.

 Mary’s Fish Camp